 The student may apply no more than eight semester hours in Independent Study toward the 128 semester hours graduation requirement.

 Credit in Independent Study may be applied toward a major field requirement only upon the written approval of the department chair.

 In the event that a student is unable to complete the semester due to a medical condition that prohibits making up missed work, a withdrawal may be processed providing the following conditions are met:

 1. Class absences and missed work can be directly attributed to the medical condition.

-2. A qualified health professional verifies in writing that the medical condition prohibits completion of the semester requirements in one two ways.
+2. A qualified health professional verifies in writing that the medical condition prohibits completion of the semester requirements in one of two ways:

-3. The medical withdrawal process is initiated by the student, the physician, and/or the parent/guardian, not Ashland University
+3. The medical withdrawal process is initiated by the student, the physician and/or the parent/guardian, not AU.

 4. The medical condition fits in one of the following categories: medical illness; mental illness (must include date of psychiatric hospitalization and date of clinical assessment); drug or alcohol addiction; or surgery.